OronDF343/AniEnc/README.md

 ## Unique features

 AniEnc has support for converting Ugoira.
 These are animations from Pixiv, downloaded with a tool such as [PixivUtil2](https://github.com/nandaka/PixivUtil2).
-Two files are required, `.zip` and `.zip.js`.
+Two files are required, `.zip` and `.zip.js` - specify one of them as the input and the tool will find the other one automatically.

 ## Future plans